arcadiapage/arcadiapage.github.io/_drafts/i-m-now-available-to-join-you-on-your-infp-writing-journey.md

 So with this in mind, I've decided to start offering perks to those who support my blog via [Buy Me A Coffee](https://www.buymeacoffee.com/arcadiapage).
 My homepage has the details, but with your support, I can continue to create helpful books and blog posts in a way that is kind to my physical, mental and emotional health.

-Also with this shift, I can begin to help other writers find ways to break free of the treadmill and take care of themselves.
+Also with this shift, I can also begin to help other writers find ways to break free of the treadmill and take care of themselves.

 # Updated Privacy Policy